tqtezos/smartpy-permits/README.md

 # Misc notes/TODO

 1. Not including all possible views in metadata json because it makes storage too large and max operation size gets exceeded.
+As a work around, update-metadata entrypoint should be added to add new views.
 2. A lot of code would be cut if I could call one sub_entry_point from another (specifically getEffectiveExpiry)
 3. Question about TZIP-17 in general: Is it acceptable that permit can go from expired to unexpired?
 Namely, if a permit was expired due to user expiry being too low and then we increase user_expiry, functionally the permit's life gets extended?

 # Design choices